Chapter 3:

 “I can’t… I can’t control it…!”

-Rei’s wings burst open, and he pushed through the chaotic wind, reaching her just as the wave peaked.
+Rei’s wings burst open.
+He pushed through the chaotic wind, reaching her as the wave peaked.

 Exhaustion overwhelmed Mizuki.
-Her vision blurred—Rei’s face dimming, the world dissolving into shapes of light and water.
+Vision blurred—Rei’s face dimming, the world dissolving into shapes of light and water.

 Stay with me… I’ll protect you…